• Skip to main content

 1. If you like you can deseed and use the green chilies to reduce the heat.

-2. Fry green chilies in 1 tsp oil.
+2. Fry green chilies in 1 tsp oil until they blister.
 Cool and blend with 2 tbsps curd and sugar in a blender.
 Mix with the rest of the curd and salt.
 Garnish with cumin powder.
 It is good to serve this chilled.

 Cabbage raita